-The Mystery of Bandit Gulch ends the Bret King series on a high note.
+9. The Mystery of Bandit Gulch

+The ninth entry in the series ends the Bret Kings on a high note.
 There are lots of fine, atmospheric scenes in this well-crafted tale.
-To quote the summary given in the front of the book, "A treasure cache hidden since Territorial days, a mail pouch stolen in an old-time train robbery, and the ruins of a once-famous hacienda-all play important roles in the mystery confronting Bret King and his pals when trespassers invade Rimrock Ranch."
+To quote the summary given in the front of the book, "A treasure cache hidden since Territorial days, a mail pouch stolen in an old-time train robbery, and the ruins of a once-famous hacienda-all play important roles in the mystery confronting

+Bret King and his pals when trespassers invade Rimrock Ranch."
 Adding to the excitement there is even a hijacked airliner, forced to land in the wilds of New Mexico with a desperado aboard who was being extradited from Arizona.

 The Mystery of Bandit Gulch was published in 1964, the era when (if I remember right) hijacking airliners to Cuba was in the news.
 Imagine airports without all the security we're used to now, when people could even carry guns aboard.
-(Remember the classic Twilight Zone episode that was called something like, "Demon at 30,000 Feet"?
+(Remember the 1963 classic Twilight Zone episode that was called, "Nightmare at 30,000 Feet"?
 The police officer aboard the flight had his pistol placed loosely in his holster as he slept aboard the aircraft.
 Those were the days.)

 Back to the ninth Bret King.
-Bandit Gulch is a wild, tortuous area of canyons, winding passages, abandoned mines, dead end trails, cliffs and rock shelves, and at least one wild eagle's nest.
+Bandit Gulch is a wild, tortuous area of canyons, abandoned mines, dead end trails, cliffs and rock shelves, and at least one wild eagle's nest.
 Some of the action takes place in this uninviting piece of territory that gives its name to the book, and the action finally concludes there.

-Bob Finnan pointed out in a previous post that "five" was generally recognized as the largest number of characters that a juvenile book could handle, but in this mystery author Squire Omar Barker finally manages to use all six Rimrockers without too much confusion over who's who.
+In this mystery the author finally manages to use all six Rimrockers without too much confusion over who's who.
 However, there are several bad guys to try to keep track of as well.
-The author appears to have enjoyed throwing a lot of characters into a story.
+Barker obviously enjoyed throwing a lot of characters into a story.